AnAngryGoose/medialn/README.md

 The original (seeding) files stay exactly where/how they are.

-Can be used as a one-time library importer, ongoing media manager, or both.
+Can be used as a one-time library importer, ongoing media library manager, or both.

 ```text
 What you have (Messy Source):         What medialnk builds (Clean Symlinks):